aljones1816/tic-tac-toe/README.md

 # tic-tac-toe
-A pure JS, CSS, HTML tic tac toe game.
+A fun tic tac toe game made using vanilla JS, HTML, and CSS.
+Players can choose their own names by clicking the Customize button, play multiple rounds with score tallying, or reset their scores to zero to start a new game.

 [Give it a try!](https://almjones.com/tic-tac-toe/)